jkguiang/AutoDQM/README.md

 2. Set up AutoDQM with `./setup.sh`
 3. Establish a voms proxy with `voms-proxy-init`
 4. Use `./run-offline.py` to process data with AutoDQM

+## Environment Variables

+- `ADQM_CONFIG` location of the configuration file to use
+- `ADQM_DB` location to store downloaded root files from offline DQM
+- `ADQM_TMP` location to store generated temporary pdfs, pngs, etc
+- `ADQM_SSLCERT` location of CMS VO authorized public key certificate to use in querying offline DQM
+- `ADQM_SSLKEY` location of CMS VO authorized private ky to use in querying offline DQM
+- `ADQM_CACERT` location of a CERN Grid CA certificate chain, if needed